nukezie/Mind-Control-Techniques-and-Methods-of-Prevention/README.md

-# Psychological Operations Research 🧠
+# Mind Control - Psychological Operations Research 🧠

 This repository contains comprehensive research and analysis on psychological operations, with a specific focus on understanding and identifying mind control techniques.
 The primary purpose of this research is educational: to help individuals recognise potential psychological manipulation and protect themselves through awareness and understanding.